HackIllinois/api/README.md

 ```

 ### Running the API
 Run the following command from the root of the repository.
-Your `PATH` must contain `$GOPATH/bin` since that is where the services will be started from.
 Note that this command will not rebuild the API so you must first build the API to ensure your binaries are up to date.
 ```
 make run
 ```